cloudfoundry/credhub/docs/README.md

     **Status**: MVP in v1.1.0; In Development

-* **Provide performance results for horizontally scaled instances**
+* **CredHub client library for Go**

-    The goal of this initiative is to provide performance results for CredHub as it is scaled to multiple instances.
+    The goal of this initiative is to provide a supported golang client library for CredHub.

     **Status**: In Development

-* **CredHub should support BBR for backing up and restoring its database**
+* **Cloud Foundry credential rotation**

+    The goal of this initiative is to enable automated rotation of credentials for components of Cloud Foundry.

+    **Status**: Exploration in Progress

+***

+#### Future

+* **Provide pluggable encryption provider interface**

-    The goal of this initiative is to allow users of [BBR](https://github.com/cloudfoundry-incubator/bosh-backup-and-restore) to backup and restore the CredHub database using the BBR utility.
+    The goal of this initiative is to provide a pluggable interface for encryption providers to allow the creation and maintenance of encryption providers outside of the core codebase.

+    **Status**: Planned

+* **Cloud Foundry application credential management**

+    The goal of this initiative is to provide a credential management solution for applications of Cloud Foundry.

-    **Status**: In Development
+    **Status**: Planned

-* **Integration with Concourse CI**
+* **Encryption-as-a-Service**

-    The goal of this initiative is to integrate with Concourse CI to enable credential generation and storage in CredHub.
+    The goal of this initiative is to provide endpoints to allow encryption and decryption of arbitrary data.

-    **Status**: In Development
+    **Status**: Planned

 ***